oleganza/OAPromise/README.md

 For balancing resource use, `completion` callback must be used.
 It will always be called either right after a success or failure callback, or when the promise is discard.

-1) During the operation, check if the promise `-isDiscarded` and resolve it early.
+1) During the operation, check if the promise `isDiscarded` and resolve it early.

 ```
 + (OAPromise*) loadFromDisk {